 Prerequisites: BSNT-151 (MCN-2151) Microsoft Windows 2003 Network and Operating System Essentials, or equivalent skills and knowledge; and BSNT-152 (MCN-2152), Implementing Microsoft Windows 2003 Professional and Server, or equivalent knowledge and skills.
-This course is designed to provide students with the knowledge and skills necessary to install, configure, and administer Microsoft Windows 2003 Active Directory[TM] directory services.
+This course is designed to provide students with the knowledge and skills necessary to install, configure, and administer Microsoft Windows 2003 Active DirectoryTM directory services.
 The course also focuses on implementing Group Policy and performing the Group Policy-related tasks that are required to centrally manage users and computers.
 This course will help the student prepare for the following Microsoft Certified Professional Exam 70-217: Implementing and Administering a Microsoft Windows 2003 Directory Services Infrastructure.
 This course changes with the development of new software by Microsoft and may be repeated for each new software.

-Designing Microsoft Windows Network Services Infrastructure
+Designing Microsoft Windows

-BSNT-157
+Network Services Infrastructure BSNT-157 2 hours

-Prerequisites: BSNT155, Updating Support Skills from Microsoft Windows NT® 4.0 to Microsoft Windows or BSNT154, Implementing and Administering Windows 2003 Directory Services.
+Prerequisites: BSNT153.
 This course provides students with the information and skills needed to create a networking services infrastructure design that supports the required network applications.
 Each module provides a solution based on the needs of the organization.
 Some Microsoft® Windows® 2000 network solutions require a single technology, such as DHCP, to provide Internet Protocol (IP) address configuration support.
 In other situations, several technology options exist, such as Open Shortest Path First (OSPF), Routing Information Protocol (RIP), and Internet Group Management Protocol (IGMP), to design an IP routing scheme.
 This course will help the student prepare for the following Microsoft Certified Professional Exam 70-221: Designing a Microsoft Windows 2003 Network Infrastructure.
 This course changes with the development of new software by Microsoft and may be repeated for each new software.